Personalized Community is here!

 Using Outlook’s Delegate Access, you can give someone permission to act on your behalf.
 For example, you might have an assistant that you want to manage your Calendar for appointments and meeting requests.
 Some assistants might also monitor a manager's Inbox and send email on her or his behalf.
 An important note here, that Delegate Access is different than a Shared Calendar and it will be discussed below.

-In an upcoming version of Dynamics 365 Customer Engagements, Dynamics 365 App for Outlook will be enabled for use by delegate users, to track and perform actions on behalf of the primary user whose mailbox and calendar they are managing.
-This is slowly rolling out to each region.
-Stay tuned for any updates.
+Dynamics 365 Customer Engagements, Dynamics 365 App for Outlook is now enabled for use by delegate users, to track and perform actions on behalf of the primary user whose mailbox and calendar they are managing.

 For more information on how to make someone your delegate and the associated permissions within an Exchange mailbox, please see here.